Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

 \section{Results}

-We begin by presenting the core technical contribution of this work in Proposition \ref{prop1}, where we establish that if the set of correlations for the complementary experiment is given by $X(\bar{G})$, then the EP constrains the maximum set of correlations for the original experiment to the anti-blocking set of $X(\bar{G})$.
-A direct consequence of this proposition, combined with a foundational graph-theoretical result \cite{Knuth1994}, leads to our first result: assuming the set of correlations for the complementary experiment is the $\mathrm{E_{1}(G)}$, the EP restricts the set of correlations for the experiment to the classical set (Corollary \ref{cor1}).
-Lastly, we present the central result of this paper: quantum theory and EP exclude post-quantum theories.
-This can be seen as a generalization of ATC's second result for any exclusivity graph.
-This generalization addresses the previously identified logical gap in the literature and provides valuable insights into the findings of the 2019 work.
+We begin by presenting the core technical contribution of this work in Proposition \ref{prop1}, where we establish that if the set of correlations for the complementary experiment is given by $\mathrm{X(\bar{G})}$, then the EP constrains the maximum set of correlations for the original experiment to the anti-blocking set of $\mathrm{X(\bar{G})}$.
+A direct consequence of this proposition, combined with a foundational graph-theoretical result \cite{Knuth1994}, leads to our first result: assuming the set of correlations for the complementary experiment is the $\mathrm{E_{1}(\bar{G})}$, the EP restricts the set of correlations for the experiment to the classical set (Corollary \ref{cor1}).
+Lastly, we present the central result of this paper: assuming that Nature is capable of realizing every behavior allowed by quantum theory and that the EP holds, it follows that post-quantum correlations are forbidden.
+This can be seen as a generalization of ATC’s second result to any exclusivity graph.
+In doing so, our work addresses a methodological convolutedness in the literature, where the 2019 study deviated from the established trend of utilizing Yan’s construction in favor of a significantly more complex approach.
+By employing Yan’s framework directly, we pave this road and demonstrate that results similar to those in the 2019 work can be obtained through a much simpler methodology, offering additional insights into its findings.

 Let us start with a remark. \begin{remark} Any behavior $p^{\prime}$ achievable in the complementary experiment $\bar{G}$, imposes a constraint on the independent experiment $G$. \end{remark} Indeed, under Yan's construction, EP inequality \eqref{I} becomes